2025 Spiritual Walks of Northern Japan

 Day 3: Hagurosan

-The first mountain is Hagurosan (past) where you will walk along a series of stone steps among spectacular, towering, cedar trees.
-Along the way, you will see many interesting sights not least of which is the 600-year-old, Five Story Pagoda (*the Five Story Pagoda may be partially covered for maintenance in 2024).
-At the top of Hasurosan stands one of the largest thatched buildings in Japan, the Sanjin Gosaiden shrine.
+The first mountain is Hagurosan (past) where you will walk along a series of stone steps among spectacular towering cedar trees.
+Along the way, you will see many interesting sights not least of which is the 600-year-old Five Story Pagoda.
+At the top of Hagurosan stands one of the largest thatched buildings in Japan, the Sanjin Gosaiden shrine.
 The walk is only 1.7 km (mainly stone steps) but takes around 1.5 hours.

-After lunch at a local restaurant, you will transfer to tonight destination, a small onsen (hot spring spa) hamlet.
+After lunch at a local restaurant, you will transfer to tonight's destination, a small onsen (hot spring spa) hamlet.
 You will visit some interesting temples and gardens on the way.

-Tonight, accommodation is at a small local ryokan, where you will experience your first onsen, hot mineral springs spa bath on this tour.
-Our guide will talk you through the ritual and etiquette of the Japanese bath and explain why a visit to an onsen remains one of the nation’s most popular pastimes.
+Tonight, accommodation is at a small local ryokan, where you will experience your first onsen, (hot mineral springs spa bath) on this tour.
+Our guide will talk you through the ritual and etiquette of the Japanese bath and explain why visiting an onsen remains one of the nation’s most popular pastimes.

 (Total walking distance today - about 5-6 km)